 Once you have composed the research questions in Phase 1 of your PAT you must find resources that contain information regarding each research question.
 These sources must be evaluated, the intention is that you ensure that your research is based on “quality” information.
+This is an example of where planning ahead is important: you won’t be able to evaluate the authority of the author if you could not discover the author of a source that you have used!

 |Authority||The ‘validity’ or ‘credentials’ of the publisher or author(s)|